Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Introduction

 \subsection{Notation}

 We use $I_n\in\mathbb{R}^{n\times n}$ to denote the identity matrix in dimension $n$.
 Dimensions are not written when they are clear from the context.
 When discussing discrete-time dynamical systems or iterative algorithms, $x^+$ and $x$ are to be understood as $x(k+1)$ and $x(k)$, respectively.
 The Euclidean norm is written as $\norm{\cdot}_2$.
-For symmetric matrices, the symbols $\prec$ ($\preceq$) and $\succ$ ($\succeq$) denote inequality in the (semi-) definite sense and $\lambda_{\max}(\cdot)$ stands for the largest eigenvalue.
+For symmetric matrices, the symbols $\prec$ ($\preceq$) and $\succ$ ($\succeq$) denote inequality in the (semi-) definite sense.